tensorflow/tpu/tools/ctpu/tutorial.md

  - `ctpu status`: Prints the current status of your Compute Engine VM and Cloud TPU.
- - `ctpu up`: Get everything ready and logs in to your VM.
+ - `ctpu up`: Gets everything ready and logs in to your VM.
 You can run this multiple times.
- - `ctpu pause`: Turn off your Compute Engine VM and Cloud TPU.
+ - `ctpu pause`: Turns off your Compute Engine VM and Cloud TPU.
 Software installed, data saved on your Compute Engine VM disk, and data in Cloud Storage will persist.
- - `ctpu delete`: Clean up all Compute Engine resources (VM & Cloud TPU).
+ - `ctpu delete`: Cleans up all Compute Engine resources (VM & Cloud TPU).
 Any software installation or configuration and all data on your Compute Engine VM will be deleted.
 Data stored in Cloud Storage will persist.
  - `ctpu`: Displays a summary of all available commands.
- - `/usr/share/tpu`, `/usr/share/tensorflow`, `/usr/share/models`: copies of
+ - `/usr/share/tpu`, `/usr/share/tensorflow`, `/usr/share/models`: Contain
-   scripts and tools for use with Cloud TPUs.
+   copies of scripts and tools for use with Cloud TPUs.